Christian Horner 'proud of achievements' after Red Bull sacking, one year on from scandal

 Netflix

-The news comes almost 18 months after Horner was engulfed in a work conduct scandal, which was since dismissed, and as the team is struggling for form, amid suggestions that its unsettled world champion Max Verstappen is looking to leave.
+The news comes almost 18 months after Horner was engulfed in a work conduct scandal over allegations of inappropriate behaviour towards a female employee.
+That was dismissed following a Red Bull-commissioned investigation, but since then several key figures have left and the team is struggling for form, amid suggestions that its unsettled world champion Max Verstappen is looking to leave.

-“We would like to thank Christian Horner for his exceptional work over the last 20 years,” said Oliver Mintzlaff, Red Bull managing director.
+Red Bull paid tribute to Horner’s work in a short statement from Oliver Mintzlaff, Red Bull GmbH managing director.
+“We would like to thank Christian Horner for his exceptional work over the last 20 years,” he said.
 “With his tireless commitment, experience, expertise and innovative thinking, he has been instrumental in establishing Red Bull Racing as one of the most successful and attractive teams in Formula 1.

 “Thank you for everything, Christian, and you will forever remain an important part of our team history.”